badeok0716/GEMQ/README.md

 <!-- [![arXiv](https://img.shields.io/badge/arXiv-2505.05799-b31b1b?logo=arxiv&logoColor=red)](https://arxiv.org/abs/2505.05799)&nbsp; -->

 GEMQ is a post-training quantization framework for Mixture-of-Experts (MoE) LLMs that enables extreme low-bit quantization (down to 1.5 bits per expert) with minimal accuracy degradation.
-GEMQ achieves this through:
+It works by:
-1. a global linear-programming formulation for expert-wise mixed-precision bit allocation based on quantization error analysis;
+1. automatically assigning different bit-widths to experts based on their importance;
-2. efficient router fine-tuning to adapt routing policies to quantized experts;
+2. fine-tuning the routers so they can better work with quantized experts;
-3. optional progressive quantization that iteratively refines expert importance estimation.
+3. optionally using progressive quantization to refine the bit allocation.

 ### What's in this repo
-* An ILP solver for expert-level bit allocation
+* An ILP solver for global expert-level bit allocation
 * GPTQ-based quantization and router fine-tuning pipelines
-* Efficient low-bit MoE Triton kernels for **real** quantized inference
+* Efficient low-bit MoE triton kernels for **real** quantized inference

 ## Installation